realA10001986/Time-Circuits-Display/README.md

 If you are using a fresh ESP32 board, please see [timecircuits-A10001986.ino](https://github.com/realA10001986/Time-Circuits-Display/blob/main/timecircuits-A10001986/timecircuits-A10001986.ino) for detailed build and upload information, or, if you don't want to deal with source code, compilers and all that nerd stuff, go [here](https://install.out-a-ti.me) and follow the instructions.

-### Audio data installation
+### Sound-pack installation

 The firmware comes with some audio data ("sound-pack") which needs to be installed separately.
-The audio data is not updated as often as the firmware itself.
-If you have previously installed the latest version of the sound-pack, you normally don't have to re-install the audio data when you update the firmware.
-Only if the TCD displays "PLEASE INSTALL AUDIO FILES" during boot, an update of the audio data is needed.
+The sound-pack is not updated as often as the firmware itself.
+If you have previously installed the latest version of the sound-pack, you normally don't have to re-install it when you update the firmware.
+Only if the TCD displays "PLEASE INSTALL SOUND PACK" during boot, a re-installation/update is needed.

->If your TCD previously ran a firmware from CircuitSetup (ie. pre-installed or downloaded from their github), installing of the audio data **from this repository** is required.
-You cannot use CircuitSetup's audio data with the firmware available here, or vice versa.
+>If your TCD previously ran a firmware from CircuitSetup (ie. pre-installed or downloaded from their github), installing of the sound-pack **from this repository** is required.
+You cannot use CircuitSetup's sound-pack with the firmware available here, or vice versa.

 The first step is to download "install/sound-pack-xxxxxxxx.zip" and extract it.
 It contains one file named "TCDA.bin".